katacek/car-accidents-statistic-cz/README.md

 # Car accidents statistics - Czech Republic

 Apify actor to download car accidents statistics in the CR from ["Centrum dopravního výzkumu"](https://nehody.cdv.cz/).
+The actor creates two datasets.
+The first one named ACCIDENTS-GPS-<ACTOR_RUN_ID> is a helper file, the second one named CAR-ACCIDENTS-STATISTICS-CZ-<ACTOR_RUN_ID> is the final one containing all data.
+Example dataset output is [here](https://api.apify.com/v2/datasets/SU5LbVAKqf1LUWbmS/items?format=json&clean=1)

 ## Input